Before you arrive

 If you arrive earlier in the marina, you can let your luggage on the gulet and visit the Porto Montenegro village marina.

 Onboard our gulets we serve the Adriatic cuisine preferring local food, when possible.
 Let us know if there are any dietary requirements to be aware of.
-Onboard gulet there is a bar where you can purchase drinks.
-The payment of the bill of the bar is at the end of the cruise in cash.
 The use of, paddleboards, kayaks, snorkels etc is included.
 All-day there is available wi-fi onboard, but major downloads such as films are not included.
 We have music facilities for iPods and CDs.
 Please bring your music if you wish.

 We have a good selection of books on board, please bring new ones and swap with our present collection.
 Onboard you will have a travel guide about Montenegro and the crew will always be available to explain to you the places you will visit during your itinerary.

 In the cabin, you will find bathroom towels and beach towel changed in the middle of the week, “beauty set” including shampoo, shower gel, soap and hairdryer.
 Electricity onboard: wall outlets accommodate plugs with two round pins, 220 V.

 Please bring any personal medication and sun creams as required.
 You will be exposed to lots of solar radiation, and potentially may also wish to bring mosquito repellents and bite creams.
 PLEASE BRING A SOFT BAG LUGGAGE.

 You will not need to bring much unless you choose to, life is very informal unless you choose otherwise.
 Daytime wear is normally shorts and short-sleeved tops or swimming things.
 In the evenings you may prefer long sleeves and trousers/skirts.
 In early and late season a warm top is advised, and even a light waterproof top in case there is a shower of rain.